-Running on the treadmill is one of the best ways to start incorporating exercise into your life.
+Running or walking on the treadmill is one of the best ways to start incorporating exercise into your life.
 It’s convenient and easy to use at any time and you can run at your own pace.

 If you are looking to shed some extra pounds you’ll find that the treadmill is an excellent way to begin.
 It’s low-impact and mimics everyday movement—walking or running.